lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FL: Field Length is the length of the packet header field.
 It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
 The length of a header field is defined in the corresponding protocol specification (such as IPv6 or UDP).

-* FP: when a Field is expected to appears multiple times in a header, Field Position specifies the occurence this Field Description applies to
+* FP: when a Field is expected to appear multiple times in a header, Field Position specifies the occurence this Field Description applies to
   (for example, first uri-path option, second uri-path, etc. in a CoAP header).
   The value 1 designates the first occurence.
 The default value is 1.